 Actual vs. Estimated L/R Power Measurement

 What we just described is also referred to as actual or independent L/R power.
 That is, the power meter is measuring the exact wattage from each leg.
 However, there is also the concept of estimated left/right power.
 With estimated L/R power, the power meter provides left vs. right leg power, but it’s not exact, rather an estimate.

-Take power2max power meters for example. power2max measures power at the crank spider.
+Take power2max power meters and Quarq power meters for example.
+These manufacturers measure power at the crank spider.
 But we just told you that one sensor, located in the spider (like the SRM), can’t tell how much of your power is coming from each leg, right?
 Well, it can’t exactly.
 But with the right software, it can get pretty close by making some relatively simple assumptions.

-In order to determine estimated L/R power, power2max essentially “credits” the power that is being generated at any point in time to either your right or left leg based on where in the pedal stroke you are at.
+In order to determine estimated L/R power, power2max and Quarq essentially “credits” the power that is being generated at any point in time to either your right or left leg based on where in the pedal stroke you are at.
 If that sounds complicated it’s really not.
 The power meter takes power from your left and right down strokes only, and ignores the up stroke.
 So during your left down stroke, it credits the power to your left leg.
 Likewise, during your right down stroke, it credits the power to your right leg.
 Since the majority of your power comes from the down stroke, it can estimate the power distribution fairly closely using this method.

 Breakdown of Dual-Sided Power Measurement by Manufacturer